ma-04/hydroxide-docker/README.md

 ```
 id -u
 ```
-todo: fix the default user id to 1000 or better yet, make it configurable.
+todo: fix the default user id to 1000 or better yet, make it configurable. (still an issue ig :( )

 # Docker-Compose